commerceblock/docs/source/ocean-config/index.rst

      - no

-Script destination for free coins, required for issuance.
+Script destination for coins, required for issuance.
 Usually same target as ``issuecontrolscript``.
-The number of free coins is specified by ``initialfreecoins``.
+The number of coins is specified by ``policycoins``.

 -freezelistcoinsdestination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^